 5 Investing Statements That Make You Sound Stupid

-During my three decades as a financial analyst, I’ve encountered a lot of foolish investment assertions.
+It’s not just about trade.
+During my many years as a financial analyst, I’ve encountered a lot of foolish investment assertions.

 Albert Einstein said: “Only two things are infinite, the universe and human stupidity, and I’m not sure about the former.”